Xaviju/perforandoElDom-charla-phidays/README.md

 #### When

-Alter HTML content from outside the component's shadow DOM
+The `<slot>` elements create a flexible template that can then be used to populate the shadow DOM of a web component.

 ### ::shadow and /deep/
 -----------------------